Conformal Prediction Intervals with Temporal Dependence: Conformal Prediction with Temporal Dependence ( )

 We propose to compute a normalizer $\hat{m}_{N+1,t+1}$ for each $t$, and use the following nonconformity score:

 where $\TS_{\cdot, :t}$ denotes the first $t$ observations of $\TS_{\cdot}$.
 The idea is that if we expect the average magnitude of prediction errors for a patient to be high, we could divide it by a large $\hat{m}$ to bring the nonconformity scores of all patients back to a similar distribution.
 This is heavily inspired by a popular nonconformity score in the non-times-series settings \textemdash the ``normalized'' residual~\citep{Lei2018Distribution-FreeRegression, pmlr-v128-bellotti20a,Papadopoulos02}, where $V(z) = |\frac{y - \hat{y}}{\hat{\epsilon}}|$ and $\hat{\epsilon}$ can be any function fit on the \textit{proper training set}.
-As a proof of concept, we use a simple mean absolute difference normalization strategy, or \textbf{MAD-normalization} in short, for $\hat{m}$:
+We use a simple mean absolute difference normalization strategy, or \textbf{MAD-normalization} in short, for $\hat{m}$:

+The superscript $^\methodMADsuffix$ stands for MAD.
 One could potentially replace this simple average with an exponentially weighted moving average.

-Note that the crucial difference between our $\hat{m}$ and the error prediction normalizer $\hat{\epsilon}$ lies in the source of information used.
-This source, for $\hat{\epsilon}$, is mostly the \textit{proper training set}, which means we might face the issue of over-fitting.
+Note that one crucial difference between our $\hat{m}$ and the error prediction normalizer $\hat{\epsilon}$ lies in the source of information used.
+This source for $\hat{\epsilon}$ is mostly the \textit{proper training set}, which means it faces the issue of over-fitting.
 This is especially problematic if there is \textit{distributional shift}.
 For example, when a hospital deploys a model trained on a larger cohort of patients from a different database, but continues to its own patients as a small calibration set (which is more similar to any patient it might admit in the future).
-In our settings, however, conditioning on the point estimator, $\hat{m}$ does not depend on the proper training set at all.
-On the other hand, in the temporal dimension, existing nonconformity scores only depend on time $t+1$ ($Y_{i, t+1}$), whereas $\hat{m}$ could potentially extract more information from the entire $\TS_{i, :t}$.
+In our setting, however, conditioning on the point estimator, $\hat{m}$ does not depend on the proper training set at all.
 As we will see in the experiments (Section~\ref{sec:exp}), $\hat{m}$ is more robust than an error predictor trained on the proper training set.
 We refer to this method as \methodMAD.

 Once we have $\hat{m}_{N+1, t+1}$, the PI is constructed in the following way: